-All SMD34E2 units can be ordered with an internal incremental or absolute multi-turn encoder.
+All SMD34E2 units can be ordered with an internal incremental or absolute multi-turnencoder.
 Incremental encoders can be programmed to 1,024, 2,048, or 4,069 counts per turn.
-Absolute encoders have a fixed resolution of 2,048 counts per turn and encoder a total of 2^{21} turns.
-(Thirty-two bits total.)
+Absolute encoders have a fixed resolution of 2,048 counts per turn and encode a total of 221 turns.
+(32 bits total.)
 Using an encoder gives you the ability to:

-- > Verify position during or after a move - > Detect motor stall conditions - > Maintain machine position when power is removed if using an absolute encoder. - Close the position/velocity loop with the encoder position instead of the motor position when following a virtual axis.
+- ➤ Verify position during or after a move - ➤ Detect motor stall conditions - ➤ Maintain machine position when power is removed if using an absolute encoder. - ➤ Close the position/velocity loop with the encoder position when following a virtual axis.